Mayank0875/DSA-Problem/P20/ Rotated Playlist Search/problem.md

 ## Description

-Imagine you have a large key ring where keys are numbered and originally arranged in increasing order.
-Someone spun the ring, so the sequence of key numbers is now shifted.
-For example, keys numbered [1, 2, 3, 4, 5, 6] might now appear as [4, 5, 6, 1, 2, 3].
-All key numbers on the ring are unique.
-Given this spun sequence of keys and the number of a specific key you're looking for, your task is to find the position (index) of that key on the ring.
-If the key isn't there, you should report that.

-You must write an algorithm with O(log n) runtime complexity
+You have a playlist of songs, identified by unique track numbers and sorted in order.
+The playlist is set to "repeat" and you've started playing from a random song, creating a rotated list (e.g., [1, 2, 3, 4, 5] might be [4, 5, 1, 2, 3]).
+Given this list of track numbers and a target track, find its current index in the playlist.
+If the track isn't there, return -1.
+Your algorithm must run in O(log n) time.

 ## Examples